Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 Given a classroom of students, each student does a piece of homework.
 A student's score on the homework reflects their academic ability.
 However, since the class size is large the teacher is unable to mark all the work.

 Next, we create a set of pairings of homeworks.
 We'll call these matchups.
-There will a number of these, at least one for each student.
 Every time a matchup is given to a student we'll call this an assignment.

+For each matchup assigned to a player, the player will make a decision about who they think achieved a higher score on the homework.

 The students will now make comparisons in quality between each of their assigned matchups.
 They may make the correct or incorrect decision, but we assume they're trying their best to mark the pairings correctly.